benprew/dotfiles/README.md

 #### Method/Function definitions

 Tag expansion is built into emacs, but requires setting up ctags to use it.
-I have a hook script to regnerate the TAGS file after doing a git operation (checkout, pull, etc)
+I have a hook script to regenerate the TAGS file after doing a git operation (checkout, pull, etc)

     `<alt>-.` - function: `find-tag`